Azure Data Lake Storage Gen2

 File Configuration Property Description

-Common Path Optional common path that describes the location of the objects in the storage container or file system.
-When defined, the common path acts as a root path.
+Common Path Common path that describes the location of the objects in the storage container or file system.
+The common path acts as a root path.

-Path Pattern Path pattern that describes the objects to be processed.
+Path Pattern Path pattern that describes the objects to be processed within the defined common path.

 Include Metadata Includes system-defined and custom metadata in record header attributes.